Microsoft Dynamics 365 is #4 in Top 10 Online CRM software

 2023.
 Microsoft brings an AI-powered Copilot to Dynamics 365

-Microsoft is launching a new AI tool Copilot, that aims to automate some of the more repetitive sales and customer service tasks.
-For example, in Dynamics 365 Sales and Viva Sales, Copilot can help write email responses to customers and create an email summary of a Teams meeting in Outlook.
-The meeting summary pulls in details from the seller’s CRM, such as product and pricing information and combines them with insights from the recorded Teams call.
-Over in Dynamics 365 Customer Service, Copilot can draft “contextual answers” to customer queries via chat or email and provide an “interactive chat experience” for customer service agents that draws from knowledge bases as well as case history.
-In turn, conversation boosters complements a new “GPT” model in Microsoft’s AI Builder tool that lets organizations embed text-generation features into their Power Automate and Power Apps solutions.
+Microsoft is introducing a new AI tool called Copilot, which aims to automate repetitive tasks in sales and customer service.
+In applications such as Dynamics 365 Sales and Viva Sales, Copilot can assist in composing email responses to customers and generate an email summary of Teams meetings in Outlook.
+The meeting summary incorporates information from the seller's CRM, including product details and pricing, and combines them with insights gathered during the recorded Teams call.
+In Dynamics 365 Customer Service, Copilot can draft "contextual answers" for customer queries in chat or email formats.
+It also provides an interactive chat experience for customer service agents, drawing from knowledge bases and case history.
+Additionally, Microsoft's AI Builder tool features a new "GPT" model that enables organizations to integrate text-generation capabilities into their Power Automate and Power Apps solutions, complementing the conversation boosters provided by Copilot.

 2021.
 Microsoft announces new tools to modernize supply chain and manufacturing